 GoMarble figures are from gomarble.ai/pricing and their help-center Agent Mode and Feb 2026 pricing articles, accessed June 2026.
 Where their homepage and pricing page disagree, we used the live pricing page.

 Credit where due: GoMarble publishes genuinely good content on connecting AI tools to ad accounts safely, and their free library and analyzer are real value.
-The structural difference stands: they hold write scopes; Sentrum doesn’t.
+The structural difference stands: their agent executes budget and bid changes; Sentrum can only apply changes you explicitly approve — a pause or resume, a schedule change, or a new ad created as a PAUSED draft.

 The measurement characterization is their reviewers’ language, not ours — “a reporting and creative-intel layer, not a measurement platform.”